SanaRinomi/simple-cms/What Are We Doing.md

 ## 5th of October 2020
 We finished filling out the user settings, added the ability to create a post and list them out.

+## 7th of October 2020
+Added image upload, section organization and section duplication.
+Also linked posts to uploads.